 Reviewed and corrected written material for typographical and grammatical accuracy, and directed visitors and telephone calls to appropriate staff.

-Most administrative support assistants list "customer service," "provides administrative support," and "data entry" as skills on their resumes.
-We go into more details on the most important administrative support assistant responsibilities here:
+Most administrative support assistants use their skills in "customer service," "provides administrative support," and "data entry" to do their jobs.
+You can find more detail on essential administrative support assistant responsibilities here:

-• Organizational skills is also an important skill for administrative support assistants to have.
-This example of how administrative support assistants use this skill comes from a administrative support assistant resume, "secretaries and administrative assistants keep files, folders, and schedules in proper order so an office can run efficiently."
-Read this excerpt from a resume to understand how vital it is to their everyday roles and responsibilities, "created and updated organizational charts, flowcharts and performed data entry tasks in pie charts to produce reports. "
+Organizational skills.
+This is an important skill for administrative support assistants to perform their duties.
+For an example of how administrative support assistant responsibilities depend on this skill, consider that "secretaries and administrative assistants keep files, folders, and schedules in order so that an office runs efficiently."
+This excerpt from a resume also shows how vital it is to everyday roles and responsibilities of an administrative support assistant: "created and updated organizational charts, flowcharts and performed data entry tasks in pie charts to produce reports. ".

 Administrative Support Assistant Resume